 29 Skip Range CNTR Defines the Center (Fire Rate) of the skip band.
-30 - Skip Range Span Defines the + and - band of the Skip Zone Size.
-31 - Skip Speed Defines the speed (Seconds/Fire Rate) at which the band will be skipped.
+30 30 - Skip Range Span Defines the + and - band of the Skip Zone Size.
+31 - Skip Speed Defines the speed (Seconds/Fire Rate) at which the bar skipped.
+Defines the speed (Seconds/Fire Rate) at which the band will be skipped.